raghavian/raghavian.github.io/_pages/about.md

 Raghavendra Selvan (Raghav) is currently an Assistant Professor at the University of Copenhagen, with joint responsibilities at the Machine Learning Section (Dept. of Computer Science), Kiehn Lab (Department of Neuroscience) and the Data Science Laboratory.
 He received his PhD in Medical Image Analysis (University of Copenhagen, 2018), his MSc degree in Communication Engineering in 2015 (Chalmers University, Sweden) and his Bachelor degree in Electronics and Communication Engineering degree in 2009 (BMS Institute of Technology, India).
 Raghavendra Selvan was born in Bangalore, India.

-His current research interests are broadly pertaining Medical Image Analysis using Quantum Tensor Networks, Bayesian Machine Learning, Graph-neural networks, Approximate Inference and multi-object tracking theory.
+His current research interests are broadly pertaining Medical Image Analysis using Quantum Tensor Networks, Bayesian Machine Learning, Resource-efficient ML, Graph-neural networks, Approximate Inference and multi-object tracking theory.

 News
 ======